who-owns-lausanne/who-owns-lausanne.github.io/index.md

 Our first [dataset][asit] consists of the geographical, [cadastral] and address data behind [map.lausanne.ch](https://map.lausanne.ch).
-It features the owner of each of the almost 8000 plots or parcels (of land) of the city (unless the parcel represents a road or a bridge).
-There are about 4000 entities possessing real estate and they as diverse as you would imagine them ranging from the city council, to private people and even multinational companies like Crédit Suisse, Phillip Morris International or the pension fund of Swatch.[^1]
+It features the owner of each of the almost 8000 plots or parcels (of land) in Lausanne.
+Unless the parcel represents a road or a bridge.
+There are about 4000 entities possessing real estate and they are as diverse as you would imagine them ranging from the city council, to private people and even multinational companies like Crédit Suisse, Phillip Morris International or the pension fund of Swatch.[^1]

 [^1]:
     This number does not account for PPE (_prorpiété par étage_).
 If a house's